webdevlaw/open-source-privacy-standards/privacy-by-design.md

 # the Privacy by Design framework

 The [Privacy by Design](https://www.smashingmagazine.com/2017/07/privacy-by-design-framework) framework is a useful tool for developing for user privacy.
+Developed in Canada in the 1990s, it is now a legal requirement under Europe's GDPR.

 The framework has seven principles: